 Haven’t decided where to study biotechnology?
 There are some great reasons to make UQ your first choice.

-UQ is consistently ranked #1 in Australia and in the top 10 in the world for biotechnology.
+UQ is consistently ranked #1 in Australia for biotechnology (Global Ranking of Academic Subjects).
 As a UQ biotechnology student, you’ll have access to some of the world’s best and brightest academics, lecturers and industry contacts, as well as UQ’s world-class research facilities.

 If you’re interested in developing world-changing solutions for some of the most pressing global issues, check out the biotechnology programs at UQ: